preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 * **Standardized DVARS [dvars]:** The spatial standard deviation of the temporal derivative of the data, normalized by the temporal standard deviation and temporal autocorrelation.
 Lower values are better [^5][^6].
 * **Outlier Detection [outlier]:** The mean fraction of outliers found in each volume using the [3dToutcount](http://afni.nimh.nih.gov/pub/dist/doc/program_help/3dToutcount.html) command from [AFNI](http://afni.nimh.nih.gov/afni).
 Lower values are better [^7].
+* **Global Correlation [gcorr]:** The average correlation of all combinations of voxels in a time series.
+Illustrates differences between data due to motion/physiological noise.
 * **Median Distance Index [quality]:** The mean distance (1 – spearman’s rho) between each time-point's volume and the median volume using AFNI’s [3dTqual](http://afni.nimh.nih.gov/afni) command.
 Lower values are better [^7].
 * **Mean Fractional Displacement - Jenkinson [mean_fd]:** A measure of subject head motion, which compares the motion between the current and previous volumes.
 This is calculated by summing the absolute value of displacement changes in the x, y and z directions and rotational changes about those three axes.
 The rotational changes are given distance values based on the changes across the surface of a 80mm radius sphere.
 Lower values are better [^8][^10].
 * **Number of volumes with FD greater than 0.2mm [num_fd]:** Lower values are better.